 PROGNOSIS

-Project content and objectives
+Project objectives

 Project structure

-The PROGNOSIS project consists of three sub-projects.
+PROGNOSIS consists of three sub-projects.

 Sub-project 2 – Impact of pandemics on hospital supply chains and human resources (project partners Augsburg, Münster)